theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 - Make sure you include `@tailwind base; @tailwind components; @tailwind utilities;` in your css file or your file will not build.
 - Also, make sure your `tailwind.config.js` has a valid `content` value, such as `["./**/*.{html,cshtml,razor,js}"]`.

 4. Before you are ready to build, set your input CSS file.
-Your output file will automatically be generated, but if you want to specify a certain file, you can right click and click 'Set as TailwindCSS output file'.
+Your output file will automatically be generated as `{input file name}.output.css`.
+If you want to specify a certain file, you can right click and click 'Set as Tailwind CSS output file'.

 ![Input and output CSS files](art/Customizability-Build-2.png)